 If you want to change how you eat and move to the glory of God, you need to chew the Word!

-In order to apply the Word of God to your diet and exercise, you will want to read with that intention and ask yourself the right questions.
-Whether you are looking to grow in discipline or have your very own weight loss Bible study, follow this format below.
+In order to apply the Word of God to your diet and exercise, you’ll want to read with that intention and ask yourself the right questions.
+Whether you’re looking to grow in discipline or have your very own Bible study on weight loss, follow this format below.

 It doesn’t matter which route you choose, just try to be intentional about it so that you don’t flounder.